dili91/shakesperean-pokedex/README.md

 ## Running the application
 In order to run the project the following dependencies are required:
-- any distribution of JDK8 or 11+
+- any distribution of JDK8 or 11+.
+Make sure JAVA_HOME environment variable is property set
 - optionally [GraalVM](https://www.graalvm.org/) for native image build and execution
 - optionally [Docker](https://docs.docker.com/) to build project images and run the containerized version of this project

 ### Maven wrapper
 The simplest way to run the project is to use the [Maven](https://maven.apache.org/) wrapper bundled in this project.

+Let's first check whether the wrapper points to the desired java executable:

+`./mvnv --version`

+As JDK is required to compile the project, we need to double check that jdk executable is referenced and not jre one.

 Run the following from the root directory:

 `./mvnw compile quarkus:dev`